pocession/protocol/naive_T_collection.md

 8. Suspend splenocytes with 10ml ACK lysis buffer.
 Stand the tube at RT for 10min.
 9. 300g, 5min, RT.
 Discard the supernatant.
 10. Suspend all cells in total 10ml MACS buffer.
-11. Put a 40-um cell strainer on top of a 50-ml tube.
-12. Transfer cells to the new 50-ml tubes through the 40-um strainer.
-13. Add another 5ml MACS buffer to rinse the original tube, and transfer remained MACS buffer to the new 50-ml tube through the 40-um strainer.
-(Step11-13 may be skipped If harvesting cells from less than 2 mice.
-However, when harvesting from more than 4 mice, it’s better to perform step11-13 to avoiding cell clogs in the following steps)
 14. Transfer all cells to a new 15-ml tube.
 Count cell number.
 15. 300g, 5min, 4C.
 Discard the supernatant.
 16. Suspend cell in 90ul MACS buffer for per 108 cells.